Padron Chile Peppers

 Inventory, lb : 0

-Padron chile peppers are available in the summer months.
+Padron chile peppers are available in the summer through early fall.